Vidhyeshvari Vajra Yogini Temple: Significance

 Vīdyādharī, the 'Knowledge Holder', is the presiding deity of this temple.

 The Temple is an important pilgrimage place for Tibetan Buddhists and there is a recently constructed Tibetan Buddhist temple nearby.
-Nepali Hindus regard the place as a sacred Shaktipeeth.
+Nepali Hindus regard the place as a sacred Shakta pitha.

 The Hindu devi temple of Sobha Baghwati stands nearby.

 Architecture

-The main three storied Newa pagoda style temple is the NW corner of the bahal courtyard which has a gateway facing the river.
+The main three storied Newa pagoda style temple is the northwest corner of the bahal courtyard which has a gateway facing the river.